swisskyrepo/SSRFmap/README.md

 from core.utils import *
 import logging

 name = "servicename in lowercase" description = "ServiceName RCE - What does it do" author = "Name or pseudo of the author" documentation = ["http://link_to_a_research", "http://another_link"]

-class exploit():
+class exploit:
     SERVER_HOST = "127.0.0.1"
     SERVER_PORT = "4242"